maciejs20/ufwblock-country/README.md

 COMMIT
 ```

+### Add cron
-* Add this script to crontab and pray it works properly.
+Add this script to crontab and pray it works properly.